sebadorn/everything-viewer/README.md

 * Show single file web archive files (`.mhtml`, `.mht`).
 * Show meta data of Torrent identifier files (`.torrent`).
 * For `.zip` files show a list of its contents.
-Does not supported encrypted archives yet.
+Does not supported password-protected archives yet.

 ## Libraries/Packages